DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-10-19-Things-I-Kept.md

 ## <a name="Purse"></a> My Purse

-* Black Dooney & Burke purse - A gift old enough that I don't remember when I got it.
-Quality purses hold up to a lot of use though, and this shoulder bag is perfectly sized and professional enough for business carry, while still remaining casual enough that I can be comfortable using it everywhere.
+* Leather Fossil Cross Body purse - A gift from my dad that combines fashion and function.
+Quality purses hold up to a lot of use, and this cross body is perfectly sized and professional enough for business carry, while still remaining casual enough that I can be comfortable using it everywhere - even biking in it.

 #### In That Purse